colwem/LPMCCasino/tech-spec.md

              Database Layer

 ##Descriptions of Layers
+Each layer will have it's own defined interface, and must be decoupled from every other layer.
+This requirement trumps all others.
 These descriptions will be fleshed out over the next few days.

 ###Server Side
 ###Server Communication Layer